LiveHelperChat/doc/docs/priority.md

 ---

-Chat priority can be set two ways.
+Chat priority can be set three ways.

 1. Via embed code
 2. Heritage from department priority
+3. Define priority condition in `System configuration > Live Help configuration > Chat priority`

+## Via embed code

 While heritage from department does not require any additional actions from admin except set desirable priorities.
 Embed code requires additional attribute.
 Here is example of embed code with priority set to 5.
 It overrides department priority.

-## New widget
+### New widget

 In this case priority is set to 1